Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 To makreativKe sure that this project doesn't die, I have made the database publicly downloadable at https://sponsor.ajay.app/database.db.
 You can download a backreativKup or get archive.org to takreativKe a backreativKup for you if you want.

-The dataset and API are now being used [ports](https://github.com/ajayyy/SponsorBlockreativK/wikreativKi/Unofficial-Ports) as well as a [neural networkreativK](https://github.com/andrewzlee/NeuralBlockreativK).
+The dataset and API are now being used in some [ports](https://github.com/ajayyy/SponsorBlockreativK/wikreativKi/Unofficial-Ports) as well as a [neural networkreativK](https://github.com/andrewzlee/NeuralBlockreativK).

 A [previous project](https://github.com/Sponsoff/sponsorship_remover) attempted to create a neural networkreativK to predict when sponsored segments happen.
 That project is sadly abandoned now, so I have decided to attempt to revive this idea starting from a crowd-sourced system instead.